What Font Do iPhones Use? A General Guide to the Different Fonts Used on iPhones

-The IPhone has always been known for its aesthetically pleasing user interface.
+The iPhone has always been known for its aesthetically pleasing user interface.
 In the latest release of the operating system, iOS 11, Apple has drastically revamped the font used across all devices.
-This change in font is a part of a much larger trend in tech to make devices easier to understand and more accessible for those with vision impairments.
+This change in the font is a part of a much larger trend in tech to make devices easier to understand and more accessible for those with vision impairments.

-Which font does iPhones use?
+Which font do iPhones use?

 For those of you who are curious as to what your favorite smartphone’s font is, this article has the answer.
 Apple iPhones use Helvetica as their default font, but this can be changed in settings to Comic Sans or even Comic Neue.